ahw0/Database-RisiKo/README.md

 A final analysis is to be made for those that were initially defined as "automation of certain actions.
-"As far as the database has the sole purpose of storing data, it has been introduced techniques that allow the taking of certain actions in a simpler and more clean way.
+"As far as the database has the sole purpose of storing data, it has been introduced techniques that allow the taking of certain actions more simply and cleanly.
 An example is the one seen before, ie the task of asking the database for automatic selection of the lap they will have to make players.
 The same is done when you proceed to start a game.
 The phase involves the mixing of territorial cards and then entrusting them, an ad